 Languages Offered: MosaLingua offers five European languages—English, Italian, French, German, and Spanish—at different levels.

-Drops is also one of the best language learning apps to perfect your vocabulary.
+Drops is also one of the best language learning apps for perfecting your vocabulary.
 It clearly explains words through alluring and engaging visuals, making the process more fun.

 It provides unique minimalist illustrations and fast-paced micro-games that enhance your learning experience.

-You can try scripts (to practice alphabets and characters of Asian languages), droplets for kids, and bilingual visual dictionaries.
+You can try scripts (to practice the alphabet and characters of Asian languages), droplets for kids, and bilingual visual dictionaries.

 Pros: Drops’ overall design and gamification elements make it one of the most valuable and unique language-learning apps.